ilopezgazpio/gym-liftoff-connector/Readme.md

 <img src="media/connector_schema.png" />

 As shown in the schema, the project is composed of two main components:
-- A python API to emulate radio control inputs
+- A python API to emulate radio control inputs (VirtualGamepad.py)
-- A python API to obtain drone camera images from LiftOff
+- A python API to obtain drone camera images from LiftOff (VideoSampler.py)

 In-game drone camera images are directly sampled from steam using pyautogui library and converted to tensors to be used as input for the AI agent.
-AI agent actions are mapped to the radio control inputs using the uinput python library.
+AI agent actions are mapped to the radio control inputs using the [uinput](https://pypi.org/project/python-uinput/#files) python library.
 As a consequence the gym-liftoff-connector serves a intermediate component interfacing with both: LiftOff game and the AI external Agent.
 We build an Open AI Gym environment on top of the connector to make it more homogeneous with standard reinforcement learning APIs while following the conventions of openAI gym.

-uvdev

 ## Documentation and examples